-The social media giant decided to build its newest data center in Nebraska largely due to OPPD’s development of Rate 261M, designed to help large customers meet their renewable energy needs.
+The company built its newest data center in Nebraska largely due to OPPD’s Rate 261M, which is designed to help large customers meet their renewable energy needs.

 OPPD cannot take advantage of the federal tax credits since the utility does not pay income taxes.
-Instead, public power companies distribute in-lieu-of-tax payments, which are based on 5 percent of OPPD’s gross revenues from retail sales of electricity in incorporated cities and towns.
-This past year, OPPD paid more than $33 million in-lieu-of-tax.
+Instead, public power companies distribute in-lieu-of-tax payments.
+These are based on 5 percent of OPPD’s gross revenues from retail sales of electricity in incorporated cities and towns.
+In 2016, OPPD paid more than $33 million in-lieu-of-tax.

 OPPD will continue looking to add more renewables, particularly wind, in the coming years.

 “OPPD continuously evaluates our energy resources,” said Jeff Karloff, division manager of Production Engineering & Fuels.
 “When OPPD’s customer requirements, market prices, and the cost to purchase energy align, OPPD is prepared to seize the opportunity.”